SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDeliveryTerm/GetTooltip.md

 so.topic: reference
 ---

-Get the tooltip description for the DeliveryTerm list item.
+Get the tooltip description for the NSDeliveryTerm list item.

 **Returns:** String